Study of ly4395089 and mirikizumab in adults with moderately to severely active Crohn’s disease

 What is this study about?

-these injections are given at regular intervals as instructed by the study team, continuing for a total treatment period of 12 weeks.
+these injections are administered according to the study schedule, typically every four weeks, for a total period of 12 weeks.

 5 regular follow‑up visits

-the results are used to determine whether the study objectives have been met.
+the results are used to determine whether a response to the treatment has been achieved.

 Who Can Join the Study?

-• You must be an adult (usually 18 years or older) and can be either male or female.
+• You are an adult (18 years or older) man or woman.

-• You must have a confirmed diagnosis of Ulcerative Colitis (UC) or Crohn’s Disease (CD) for at least 3 months, proven by doctor’s evaluation, an endoscopy (a camera exam of the intestine), and a tissue (histopathology) report.
+• You have been diagnosed with Ulcerative Colitis or Crohn’s Disease for at least three months, confirmed by doctors using a camera exam of the intestine (endoscopy) and a tissue test (histopathology).

-• If you have UC, your disease must be moderately to severely active, which means a modified Mayo score between 5 and 9, an Endoscopic Subscore of 2 or higher, and rectal bleeding of at least mild severity (score ≥ 1).
-These findings must be confirmed by a central reviewer and the endoscopy must have been done within 21 days before the study visit.
+• For Ulcerative Colitis: a modified Mayo score between 5 and 9, an Endoscopic Subscore of 2 or higher, and a rectal bleeding score of at least 1, based on a colonoscopy done within the last 21 days.

-• If you are currently taking medications that act on the glucagon‑like peptide‑1 (GLP‑1) receptor (or similar drugs that also affect related hormones), you may still join the study as long as the dose has been stable (unchanged) at the time of screening.
+• If you are taking diabetes medicines called GLP‑1 receptor agonists (or similar combinations), you can still join as long as the dose has been stable at the time of screening.

 Who Cannot Join the Study?

-• Must not be taking, or need to take, any medicines that the study lists as not allowed (prohibited medications).
+• You cannot take part if you are taking, or will need to take, any medication that the study rules say is not allowed.

-• Must not have complications of UC or CD such as a narrowing of the intestine (stricture or stenosis) or a condition where a large portion of the intestine is missing (short bowel syndrome).
+• You cannot take part if you have complications of ulcerative colitis or Crohn’s disease such as a narrowed intestine (called a stricture or stenosis) or a condition called short bowel syndrome, where a large part of the intestine is missing.

-• Must not have a serious illness that is not well controlled and that the doctor believes could put your safety at risk or make the study results hard to understand.
+• You cannot take part if you have a serious illness that is not well‑controlled and that the doctor thinks could put your safety at risk or make it hard to understand the study results.

-• You must meet all other exclusion rules set out in the main IIBD study protocol (these are additional safety requirements not listed here).
+• You must also meet all other exclusion rules from the main IIBD study protocol, except those that only apply to ulcerative colitis.

 Where you can join this trial?